 There is a tax treaty between Australia and the US, which means you will not be double-taxed.
 Investors will pay duties in the US, and most of our investors use our CPA, Patrick Berry, who has been in the oil and gas business for over 55 years.
 Because there are very attractive tax benefits when investing in oil and gas, it is always a good idea to utilize an accounting firm that specializes in this industry.

 There are risks involved with any type of investment.
-As an investor, it’s important to identify these risks and measure up the risk to return profile.
+As an investor, it’s important to identify these risks and measure-up the risk-to-return profile.
 Allocating capital across multiple wells is a good strategy to achieve diversification and manage risk.
-As part out our business strategy, we engage in a number of mitigation strategies which includes: a turnkey opportunity, developing out leases with existing production and strong geological data, targeting multi-stack pay zones, and drilling PUDs or proved undeveloped wells.
+As part out our business strategy, we engage in a number of mitigation efforts which include a turnkey opportunity, developing-out leases with existing production and strong geological data, and targeting multi-stack pay zones.
 A private placement memorandum is available outlining some of the risk factors related to an investment in oil and gas exploration.
-This document is available anytime and to all interested investors.
+This document is available anytime to all interested investors.

-In September we are implementing the Grease Book app to update all investors with daily production rates and any other developments that the pumper will record in real-time.
-Every month there will be an official receipt from the purchaser of the oil & gas, also known as the gatherer.
-It will state the exact amount of oil picked up, the gas (per MCF) recorded by the meter at the front of our lease and the price at which it was sold.
+Every month there will be an official receipt from the purchaser of the oil & gas.
+It will state the exact amount of oil picked up, the gas (per MCF) recorded by the meter, and the price at which it was sold.

 Environmental and natural events such as adverse weather can play a role.
 However, in some cases, delays can be a good thing.
 For example, at our Seminole County project in Oklahoma, the ASE 1 and ASE 2 wells were delayed due to finding additional pay zones and higher than expected oil reserves.
 As a result, we required a bigger pump jack, tank battery, and other equipment to manage the anticipated increase in oil output.
 This is obviously a welcome surprise for our investors.

-Both direct oil & gas well ownership revenue, and payments from the asset-backed investment options are deposited directly into your US bank account connected to your LLC (limited liability company).
+Direct oil & gas well ownership revenue is deposited directly into your US bank account connected to your LLC (limited liability company).
 Each time a transfer is made, each investor partner will receive an official statement.
 With regards to investing in the oil & gas wells, a monthly report will be provided with the gross oil & gas revenue, monthly OPEX, and the net revenue.

 With regards to investing in direct oil & gas ownership, the term is as long as the production life of the well, which can be up to 30 years or until the asset is sold.
 Once the wells are online and in production, we pay each investor partner at the end of each calendar month through oil & gas sales.
 With regards to the 12% asset-backed loan offering, it is a maximum term of 3 years, receiving quarterly principal & interest repayments.
-Quite a few of the more conservative investors like this option, especially when they can have the ability to invest in exclusive ASE oil & gas projects in the future.
+More conservative investors like this option, especially when they can have the ability to invest in exclusive ASE oil & gas projects in the future.

 Disclaimer: The information and opinions expressed on this page were accurate at the time of writing, but are subject to change.
 Additionally, any mention or examples of tax information are for general information only and are not intended as individual tax advice.
 Consult your personal tax advisor concerning the applicability and effect of oil & gas investments on your personal tax situation.
 Tax laws change from time-to-time and there can be no guarantee of the interpretation of the tax laws.